nikdoof.com

 The strange case of an OCZ Petrol SSD

 The strange part was how it failed.
-Usually these SSDs just stopped working in every way and would appear to the BIOS.
-In this instance it was still there, it still booted, and it got about half way through the boot sequence for Windows XP before dying with IO errors BSOD.
+Usually, these SSDs just stopped working in every way and would appear to the BIOS.
+In this instance it was still there, it still booted, and it got about halfway through the boot sequence for Windows XP before dying with IO errors BSOD.
 At the time I wrote off the disk as a complete failure, trying to plug it into another PC didn’t work, USB to SATA connector didn’t work, even when I did manage to get recognising on a system it said around 95% of the blocks were bad on the device.
-New SSD was purchased and this one was forgot about on my desk until I picked up a new USB 3.0 to SATA cable from Amazon today.
+New SSD was purchased and this one was forgotten about on my desk until I picked up a new USB 3.0 to SATA cable (archive.org) from Amazon today.

-So, if you have a OCZ Petrol that you need to recover data from, try getting a device that supports write blocking and give it a go.
+So, if you have an OCZ Petrol that you need to recover data from, try getting a device that supports write blocking and give it a go.